• Skip to primary navigation

 Additions and Variations

-There are so many ways you can customize this recipe!
+There are so many ways you can customize these granola yogurt bars!
 Here are a few ideas.

-• You can use flavored yogurt to change the bars.
+• Use flavored yogurt.
 For example, you can make tropical frozen yogurt bars by using key lime yogurt and topping with macadamia nuts, pineapple, kiwi, and toasted coconut flakes.

 • Mix fresh berries, fruit, or jam into the yogurt before freezing for added sweetness, fruitiness, and a pop of color.